singulatron/superplatform/README.md

 Singulatron is an app that lets you run AI anywhere!
 It's private, works offline, and can run on your laptop or on servers.

-When self-hosted, it becomes a multiuser, distributed, real-time AI platform.
+When self-hosted, it becomes a multiuser, distributed (*coming soon), real-time AI platform.

 ![Run](https://singulatron.com/assets/chat.png?refresh=1)